90dy/protoc-gen-hbs/README.md

 # protoc-gen-hbs

-🏃‍♀️ Fast and simple protobuf generation with handlebars and some helpers
+🏃‍♀️ Fast and easy protobuf generation with handlebars and some helpers

 ## Why ?